manuparra/cc2122/practice2/REAME.md

 The delivery of the practice consists of 3 parts:

-1. Development and description of the steps to set up the platform for the FaaS functions service, in one of the existing platforms (OpenFaas, OpenWhisk...).
+1. Development and description of the steps to set up the platform for the FaaS functions service, in one of the existing platforms (OpenFaas, OpenWhisk, ...).
 2. Implementation of the face detection function in the selected language (python, node.js, etc.).
 3. Steps for the deployment of the implemented function within the selected OpenFaaS platform.

 All these steps must be documented in the delivery of the practice.
-For the delivery, all the material must be uploaded in a zip file to PRADO by the corresponding deadline.
+For the delivery, all the material must be packaged in a zip file and uploaded to PRADO by the  deadline set.
 Subsequently, the day after the delivery, a Pull Request will be made to the repository of the subject to store the practice 2 as it was done in the first practice.

 The zip file must contain the following: